Frequently Asked Questions

 What can/can’t I use my student loan money for?

 Federal Student Aid may be used for any expenses associated with attendance at USMMA.
-Examples include transportation costs for periods of leave, personal expenses, academy health insurance, laptop package, and sea term expenses.
+Examples include transportation costs for periods of leave, personal expenses, Academy-approved health insurance, and Academy-approved computer package.
 Students are advised to use their funds responsibly!

 If I am over 18 years old and attending the Academy, why am I still considered a Dependent?